False memory: Trauma

 A history of trauma is relevant to the issue of false memory.
-It has been proposed that people with a trauma history or trauma symptoms may be particularly vulnerable to memory deficits, including source-monitoring failures.
+Trauma can distort memory due to the effects of extreme stress.
+It can affect how the brain encodes, stores, and retrieves information.
+When traumatic events are recalled, they may be incomplete, altered over time, fragmented, placing emphasis on on certain people, places, or events while eliminating others.
+It has been proposed that people with a trauma history or trauma symptoms may be particularly vulnerable to memory deficits, including source-monitoring failures, or the inability to identify correctly where a memory came from.

+Researchers Strange and Takarangi (2015) used an analogue trauma experiment in which participants viewed a car crash video and completed memory tests, including advance warning and written cues, designed to measure source-monitoring errors and false memory.
+The experiment focused on intentional and unintentional imagery, which can cause new, imagined details to assimilate into the real memory of the event.
+They found that while participants did not distort noncritical details, advance warnings significantly reduced false recognition.
+On the other hand, giving participants written descriptions of missing scenes prompted them to mentally reenact these events increasing false recognition rates.
+The memories of the traumatic event were distorted due to source monitoring failures.

 Possible associations between attachment styles and reports of false childhood memories were also of interest.
 Adult attachment styles have been related to memories of early childhood events, suggesting that the encoding or retrieval of such memories may activate the attachment system.
 It is more difficult for avoidant adults to access negative emotional experiences from childhood, whereas ambivalent adults access these kinds of experiences easily.
 Consistent with attachment theory, adults with avoidant attachment styles, like their child counterparts, may attempt to suppress physiological and emotional reactions to activation of the attachment system.
 Significant associations between parental attachment and children's suggestibility exist.
 These data, however, do not directly address the issue of whether adults' or their parents' attachment styles are related to false childhood memories.
 Such data nevertheless suggest that greater attachment avoidance may be associated with a stronger tendency to form false memories of childhood.

+Age

+According to research, aging increases susceptibility to false memories because older adults rely heavily on semantic memory rather than specific details stored in episodic memory.
+Since episodic memory wanes with age, older adults are more likely to confuse related information or mistakenly remember events that did not occur.

+Huan et al. (2026) completed a meta analysis analyzing findings from 150 previous studies to examine how aging affects false memory in healthy older adults and people with cognitive impairments.
+These studies found several factors impact the rate and severity of memory distortions including material and modality, clinical pathologies, underlying mechanisms, and task moderators.
+The findings in this review show that patients with mild cognitive impairment and Alzheimer's disease have significantly higher spontaneous false memory rates than healthy adults.
+These results are supported by the principles of the Fuzzy -Trace Theory and Activation Monitoring theory.